Fader Label

-Fader Label is an independent record label based in New York City that has released albums by Slayyyter, Clairo, Matt and Kim, Yuna, Neon Indian, and more.
-It was founded in 2002 by Rob Stone and Jon Cohen.
+FADER Label is an American independent record label founded in 2002 by Rob Stone and Jon Cohen.
+They are currently based in New York City.

 History

-Fader Label was founded in 2002 by Rob Stone and Jon Cohen.
+FADER Label was founded in 2002 by Rob Stone and Jon Cohen.
 In January 2016 the label established a distribution deal with Caroline Distribution, an independent service and distribution division of Capitol Music Group.

 In October 2019, the label officially announced the expansion of its staff, marking the largest team in its 17-year history, as well as new additions to its artist roster.